 | 12:00 | 5. |

 Print this.
-Tape it to your fridge.
+Still, tape it to your fridge.
 Memorize the row that matches your life.

 Converting Between Miles and Kilometers